 Case Studies In Non-Linear Analysis

-The NAFEMS Non-linear Working Group (now the CSM Working Group) has the broad remit to improve the reliability of non-linear FE analysis in industry.
-To that end it has embarked on a number of initiatives, including development of benchmarks, workshops, educational texts and guidance documents.
+The NAFEMS Non-linear Working Group (now the Computational Structural Mechanics Working Group) has the broad remit to improve the reliability of non-linear Finite Element Analysis in industry.
+To that end, it has embarked on a number of initiatives, including development of benchmarks, workshops, educational texts and guidance documents.
 This report falls into the latter category.
 It describes two-case-studies of non-linear analysis and aims to provide guidance which goes beyond purely technical details in order to place the analysis in a practical context.

 The case studies are quite independent and their presentation is varied to suit the problem described.
 Each is intended to be self-sufficient and hence pages, tables, figures etc. are independently numbered.